 - Financial assets (other than derivatives) The fair value of securities is determined by reference to their closing prices on the date of presentation of the consolidated financial statements.
-If there is no market price, fair value is estimated based on the present value of future cash flows discounted using the observable rates and market rates on the date of presentation. - Swap These operations swap cash flow based on the comparison of profitability between two indexers.
-Thus, the agent assumes both positions put in one indexer and call on another.

-- Forward at the market quotation value, and the installments receivable or payable are fixed to a future date, adjusted to present value, based on market rates published at B3. - Futures Foreign exchange rates, prices of shares and commodities are commitments to buy or sell a financial instrument at a future date, at a contracted price or yield and may be settled in cash or through delivery.
+If there is no market price, fair value is estimated based on the present value of future cash flows discounted using the observable rates and market rates on the date of presentation. - Investments in associates measured at fair value Fair value is determined using the income approach.
+In this approach, the discounted cash flow method is used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees. - Swap These operations swap cash flow based on the comparison of profitability between two indexers.
+Thus, the agent assumes both positions put in one indexer and call on another. - Forward at the market quotation value, and the installments receivable or payable are fixed to a future date, adjusted to present value, based on market rates published at B3. - Futures Foreign exchange rates, prices of shares and commodities are commitments to buy or sell a financial instrument at a future date, at a contracted price or yield and may be settled in cash or through delivery.
 Daily cash settlements of price movements are made for all instruments. - Options option contracts give the purchaser the right to buy or sell the instrument at a fixed price negotiated at a future date.
 Those who acquire the right must pay a premium to the seller.
-This premium is not the price of the instrument, but only an amount paid to have the option (possibility) to buy or sell the instrument at a future date for a previously agreed price. - Others: Derivatives the warrant liabilities issued by XPAC Corporation Corp. contained features that qualify as embedded derivatives.
-The fair value of Public Warrants issued in connection with the Initial Public Offering were measured based on the listed market price of such warrants. - Other financial assets and liabilities Fair value, which is determined for disclosure purposes, is calculated based on the present value of the principal and future cash flows, discounted using the observable rates and market rates on the date the financial statements are presented. - Loans operations Fair value is determined through the present value of expected future cash flows discounted using the observable rates and market rates on the date the financial statements are presented. - Contingent consideration Fair value of the contingent consideration liability related to acquisitions is estimated by applying the income approach and discounting the expected future payments to selling shareholders under the terms of the purchase and sale agreements.
+This premium is not the price of the instrument, but only an amount paid to have the option (possibility) to buy or sell the instrument at a future date for a previously agreed price. - Other financial assets and liabilities Fair value, which is determined for disclosure purposes, is calculated based on the present value of the principal and future cash flows, discounted using the observable rates and market rates on the date the financial statements are presented. - Loans operations Fair value is determined through the present value of expected future cash flows discounted using the observable rates and market rates on the date the financial statements are presented. - Contingent consideration Fair value of the contingent consideration liability related to acquisitions is estimated by applying the income approach and discounting the expected future payments to selling shareholders under the terms of the purchase and sale agreements.